Examples of Religious Discrimination in the Workplace

 - Other terms and conditions of employment

-Employers must also reasonably accommodate your religious practices.
-But the employer doesn't have to provide an accommodation if it creates an undue hardship.
+An employer's business must reasonably accommodate your religious practices.
+However, there is a limit.
+The employer doesn't have to provide an accommodation if it creates an undue hardship for the employer.

-Title VII's protections extend to employees and prospective employees.
-So, employers must not discriminate against and reasonably accommodate job applicants as well.
+Title VII's protections extend to current and prospective employees.
+That means employers must not discriminate against job applicants and must reasonably accommodate them.

-A reasonable religious accommodation is a change to the work environment so you can practice your religion.
+A reasonable religious accommodation is a change to the work environment to allow you to observe religious observances or practice your religion.
 Examples include:

 - Flexible scheduling